Mowi: Criticisms

 Mowi has been criticised for destroying a large part of the weir Murray's Cauld on the Ettrick Water in Selkirk, Scotland, through what has been claimed to be inaction.
 The company sold its nearby fish farm to a local businessman for £1 in July 2008, who has since been permitted to commence repair work on the weir.

 Mowi's operations have been severely affected in the south of Chile, where millions of fish have died by the disease infectious salmon anemia.
 The rapid propagation of the virus has motivated the enterprise to sell some of its facilities, firing more than a thousand employees, with the aim of moving its installations further south to the Aisén Region.
-Parasitic, viral and fungal infections are all disseminated when the fish are stressed and the centres are too close together, and a spokesman for Marine Harvest recognized that his company was using too many antibiotics in Chile and that fish pens were too close, contributing to the dissemination of the ISA virus.
+Parasitic, viral and fungal infections are all disseminated when the fish are stressed and the centres are too close together.
+A spokesman for Marine Harvest recognized that his company was using too many antibiotics in Chile and that fish pens were too close, contributing to the dissemination of the ISA virus.
 Norwegian scientist Are Nylund has suggested that Marine Harvest introduced the ISA virus to the region by importing infected eggs from Norway.

 In January 2017 Private Eye reported that Mowi had been depositing large quantities of the insecticide azamethiphos into Scottish waters to control sea lice in salmon.
 The Global Alliance Against Industrial Aquaculture called for the drug to be banned, citing risks to other species.
 Mowi had been responsible for the majority of an estimated 400 kg of the insecticide placed into Scottish waters in 2016.

 In April 2019 Irish minister for marine Michael Creed discontinued a fish farm licence held by Mowi in County Kerry for overstocking.

 On February 18, 2020 Mowi Scotland assistant manager Clive Hendry was crushed between workboat Beinn Na Caillich and a large barge while attempting to cross between them.
 He was seriously injured; a colleague grabbed his oilskin and lifejacket but he slipped out of them into the water where he drowned.
 The Marine Accident Investigation Branch criticised Mowi's safety processes, and recommended they employ marine experts to advise their senior management, and implement a safety management system that complied with the International Safety Management Code.

+During the Russian invasion of Ukraine, MOWI imported rapeseed oil and soy protein concentrate from Russia for producing fish fodder.
+When the Norwegian fish food producer Isfjord became aware of this in 2026 after reports in Norwegian mass media, Isfjord stopped buying raw materials from MOWI.